JimDesu/basis-lang/spec.md

     .union Number : Int32, Float32
     .union AnyFour : Int32, [4], RGBA8

-Union candidates must be buffer-backed (the containment rule of §5.1).
-This is what makes the byte-overlay coherent: every candidate has a definite byte-width, and the overlay is the maximum.
+Union candidates must be fixed-size buffer-backed (the containment rule of §5.1).
+This is what makes the byte-overlay coherent: every candidate has a definite byte-width known at typecheck time, and the overlay is the maximum.

 **The union carries no language-level discriminator.** A union slot is *just bytes*; the language tracks neither which candidate is currently active nor any tag identifying it.
 Discrimination is the user's responsibility — typically by storing an enumeration value alongside the union in a containing record, or by deriving the active candidate from contextual information already implicit in the program.